harshitha-shree/Image-_downloader/README.md

 🖼 IMAGE DOWNLOADER

-A simple Python-based Image Downloader application that downloads images from user-provided URLs.
-This project uses Tkinter for GUI and requests for downloading images directly to your system.
+A simple Python-based Image Downloader application that downloads images from user-provided URLs.And save to the given path.

 🚀 Features

-Simple and clean GUI

 Download images using URLs

-Save to custom directory

-Input validation

-Progress/status display
+copy link of the image that your inorder to download

+paste the url in the image URl

+give a file name with extension in save path

+inorder to save image in the file

 🛠 Tech Stack

 Python 3

-Tkinter (GUI)

 Requests (HTTP)